 Vacuuming removes and kills up to 63.8% of flea pupae from carpets.
 Efficacy depends upon the carpet type and density.
 Vacuuming also vibrates the substrate, causing some larvae to pupate without cocoons (naked pupae).
-Naked pupae are easier to remove from carpets without the sticky silk structure.
+Pupae are easier to remove from carpets without the sticky silk structure.

 Vacuuming & Flea Pupae